LiJiarui111/MIT-1104-Basic-CV-Lab/README.md

-# MIT 1.104 Lab 5 Part B: Basic Computer Vision & Camera Calibration
+# MIT 1.104 Basic Computer Lab

-This repository contains the necessary code and instructions for the Camera Calibration Lab.
-This lab will help you understand the pinhole camera model and perform camera calibration using your smartphone.
+This repository contains the necessary code and instructions for the Basic CV Lab.
+This lab will help you understand the pinhole camera model, perform camera calibration using your smartphone, and try the object detection model.

 ## Requirements